United States Refugee Admissions Program: Cash assistance

 As touched on above, much of the literature on USRAP challenges the efficacy of the program's cash assistance efforts.
-A recent study conducted by Columbia University argued that the programs failure to take individual circumstances into account when providing cash assistance has led to most of the problem:
+A recent study conducted by Columbia University argued that the program's failure to take individual circumstances into account when providing cash assistance has led to most of the problem:

 This same article goes on to point out the varying degree of assistance from state-to-state creates a random allocation of assistance for refugees.
 Depending on their location, some refugees are given transportation assistance, Temporary Assistance for Needy Families (TANF) support, and local community assistance as well while other refugees are given the bare minimum of federal funding.
 This inequitable allocation leads to the successful integration of some refugees while others are left behind.

 Employment

 The purpose of cash assistance is to help refugees find employment.
 This goal, however, is frequently not achieved. "…The cash assistance received was not enough to cover basic expenses and often ran out long before employment was secured."
 One of the main issues with refugee employment is that there is simply not enough time or money to support a thorough job search.
 The time allotted for support is eight months, however, the paper quoted above claimed that in reality the support lasts six months or less.
 This lack of time and funding results in a push for quick, insufficient employment rather than full, sustaining careers.

 Refugees are pushed toward short-term jobs, simply to get them employed.
 This ignores individual refugees abilities, past education, and professional experience.
 The reason behind this push is that the goal is not that of long-term self-sustainability, but rather of self-sustainability by the end of the "eight"-month refugee assistance.
 The result is that the program turns into a machine bent on churning out integrated refugees.
 This method is inefficient because more refugees must then rely on the government over the long-term through welfare programs.

 These short-term jobs have above minimum wage pay, but the average wage per hour for full-time workers obtained by refugees within four months of arrival was $8.67 in 2009.
 This rate is insufficient for refugees who provide for their families.
 Many face eviction and eventual unemployment.
 This quick employment issue greatly affects the refugees' ability to be self-sustaining."
-In fiscal year 2007, ORR’s performance data show that between 59 percent and 65 percent of all refugees receiving cash assistance from ORR’s four assistance programs entered employment within 4 to 8 months of coming to the United States.
+In fiscal year 2007, ORR's performance data show that between 59 percent and 65 percent of all refugees receiving cash assistance from ORR's four assistance programs entered employment within 4 to 8 months of coming to the United States.
 There are mechanisms in place to allow for refugees to transfer their professional degrees; however, these transfers require recertification that costs as much as $1,000.